lynnpepin/reso/README.md

 ![This is Reso gif](https://github.com/tpepin96/reso/blob/master/examples/this_is_reso.gif)

+More examples to come!

 ## Things to be done:

 Reso is very new.
-While Turing-complete, plans exist to add functionality to the yet-unused resrved palette.
-E.g. Perhaps the unused yellow-color could interact with RaspberryPi GPIO pins.
+While Turing-complete, I might add some functionality in the reserved-colors someday.
+E.g. It'd be cool if the (currently unused) yellow-color could interact with, say, GPIO pins.

-Being such a visual language, an MS-Paint-esque IDE of sorts would be useful!
+Being such a visual language, an MS-Paint-esque IDE of sorts would be a cool and fun project!

-Finally, being colorblind can make using Reso more difficult.
-If there is demand for it, customizable pallettes are possible.
+Finally, being colorblind would probably make using Reso more difficult.
+Customizable pallets could help alleviate that, and it shouldn't be too hard for me to implement.